timescale/docs/timescaledb/overview/core-concepts/timescale-kubernetes.md

 # TimescaleDB on Kubernetes
 You can install a TimescaleDB instance on any Kubernetes deployment.
-Use the `timescaledb-single` Helm chart to deploy a highly-available TimescaleDB database, and `timescaledb-multinode` Helm chart to deploy a multi-node distributed TimescaleDB database.
+Use the `timescaledb-single` Helm chart to deploy a highly available TimescaleDB database, and the `timescaledb-multinode` Helm chart to deploy a multi-node distributed TimescaleDB database.

 ## A Highly Avaiable TimescaleDB